Back to actions to watch

 What could change

-- Five of the 24 rental units would be reserved as 'workforce housing' for a period of 10 years.
-These units would be for households earning no more than 120% of the Kent County Area Median Income (AMI).
+• Five of the 24 rental units must be maintained as 'workforce housing affordable' for 10 years, available to households with incomes no more than 120% of the Area Median Income.

 What to watch